 The Sustainability team reports to the Executive Committee and the Board every six months against their targets.
-Carbon Credentials support by providing data against three key targets:
+Carbon Intelligence support by providing data against three key targets:

-- Reduce carbon emissions intensity by a further 40% from a 2012/13 baseline for property under our direct control (31st March 2022/23). - Procure 100% of electricity from renewable sources (by 2022/23) - 80% (managed assets where we have control) and 95% (developments) of waste generated to be reused or recycled (by 2022/23).
+- Improve carbon emissions intensity by a further 40% from a 2012/13 baseline for property under our direct control (31st March 2022). - 100% procurement of electricity from renewable sources (by 2022) - 80% (managed assets where we have control) and 95% (developments) of waste generated to be reused or recycled (by 2022).